 - the study of the dominant ideas of many cultures with the firsthand experience of interacting with those cultures—to cultivate empathy and depth of understanding; and

 - the perspectives of history with the shaping of the present and near future—to cultivate a sense of an “extended present” with the grasp of the movement of time and the impacts of human choices on the generations that follow.

-To enhance such integration, major themes have been organized into four pillars, each of which includes a variety of courses designed to develop specific knowledge, skills, and values.
-The four pillars of Personal Development; Biblical Foundations; Math, Science, and Technology; and Global Perspectives are complemented by an off-campus cross-cultural experience and a capstone course in contemporary Christian issues.
+To enhance such integration the General Education curriculum has been organized in four themes, each of which include a variety of courses designed to develop specific knowledge, skills, and values.
+The four themes of Personal Development; Biblical Foundations; Math, Science, and Technology; and Global Perspectives are complemented by an off-campus cross-cultural experience and a capstone course in contemporary Christian issues.

 Course and category names listed below, as well as their descriptions, reflect the requirements of the General Education curriculum.
 General Education category names are followed by category designator letters (e.g., D, M, P).
 These same designator letters are used throughout the catalog to identify courses meeting General Education category requirements.
 The following suffix code is used for General Education categories: